We just read the classic The Story About Ping by MarjorieFlack. It’s about a duck named Ping who lives in a riverboat on the

 Good books can take us to distant times and places.
 The week before Chinese New Year, Little T and I went to

-China with Ping.
+Ping.
 Here are seven ways we traveled without leaving home.

 1. Make a passport